AmbientTea/prolog-schemes/README.md

 EmployeesAfterRaise = [employee(keanu, reeves, 110), employee(dwayne, johnson, 100), employee(justin, bieber, 11)]
 ```

-It's easy to see there is not much difference between the types used in these two examples.
+There is not much difference between the types used in these two examples.
 The only difference is that in the second one we omit the field type as there is no
 `mapped` operation for ints.
 In cases like these we can use the `id` type to use a trivial one: